 Atera Dashboard

-Within the RMM section of the platform is a set of tools for managing the software assets of a client.
+Within the RMM section of the platform is a set of tools for managing a client’s software assets.
 This includes the creation of an inventory for each of the endpoints operating on the network.
-The information gathered by this process is consolidated in the Atera dashboard to provide an overview of all packages that are currently installed.
+The information gathered by this process is consolidated in the Atera dashboard to provide an overview of all currently installed packages.
 This constitutes a software inventory and feeds through to software license management.

 atera software deployment